arthurbortolini95/prompts/porfolio-builder.md

 - Base the Impact section strictly on the solution and diff provided — ignore outer context and focus only on the changes made.
 - TLDR, Domain, and Technologies should be formatted as blockquotes (using `>` in Markdown, not `#`).
 - TLDR section MUST include TLDR.
 Example: **_TLDR_**: This is an impactful descripton
+- For TLDR, craft a concise, keyword-rich title that captures both the technical solution and business impact.
+Focus on quantifiable outcomes (e.g., "performance improvement", "reduced latency") and specific technologies used, avoiding generic terms like "Updated" or "Fixed".
 - Architectural Justification: In the Solution section, emphasize the "Why" behind technical choices by mentioning trade-offs (e.g., why choice A was better than choice B for this context).
 Directly link these choices to the Impact section using quantifiable metrics or specific business/technical improvements whenever possible.
 - From the provided diff, include only relevant changes that directly relate to the solution.
 Avoid adding cascade or unrelated changes.
 - For the Diff section, choose the appropriate code block format: use `diff` for git diffs, or language-specific blocks like `typescript`, `yaml`, `python`, etc., depending on what best illustrates the change.